jperov/Hat-Sale-Section-Analysis/ReadMe.md

 # Hat-Sale-Section-Analysis

-The below displays the SQL queries used on an anonymized version of a real report I presented to management that led to 20 stores changing their sale section pricing strategy, and resulted in the segment's monthly revenue increasing by 25%.
+Here you can find the SQL queries that were used on an anonymized version of a real report I presented to management that led to 20 stores changing their sale section pricing strategy, and resulted in the segment's monthly revenue increasing by 25%.

 The full report can be viewed [here](https://docs.google.com/document/d/13WyTioV-JLnFqsjsWH5RaKfD5tZsQBvFkX1OmZiTm1Y/edit?tab=t.0)